HATCH FINDERS FLY SHOP

 Welcome to Hatch Finders Fly Shop, the booking agent for Montanas classic trout waters here in the heart of Yellowstone Country -- Livingston, Montana!
 Whether youre a seasoned visitor or new to Montana, we are your line on the best flyfishing in this spectacular region.

-Our booking service, is quickly becoming the standard by which others are being measured.
+Our guide service, is quickly becoming the standard by which others are being measured.
 From literally hundreds of area guides and outfitters, Hatch Finders has selected a very few who have decades of experience on Montana waters.
 Polite and informative, Hatch Finder's master guides fish the waters year-round so they know the hatches and habitat of the rainbow, cutthroat, and brown trout.
 It's knowledge that often makes the difference between a fishing trip and a day of fishing that's not soon forgotten.

 Whether it's hitting the Yellowstone's fabled hopper hatch from the bow of a drift boat to fishing far and fine to fussy risers on area spring creeks, national park waters or alpine lakes, Hatch Finder guides are the percentage play.
 Beginner, novice or veteran fly-fisher, a day of fishing with Hatch Finder guides will make you a better fly-fisher.
 And wherever you fish in the future, your new knowledge will serve you well.
 On the water and in the fly shop, Hatch Finders has a singular goal to provide a high-quality experience.
 The first time with us you'll be a fly-fishing acquaintance; the second time you'll be a fishing buddy.